Mi3kka/achievement-viewer/docs/documentation.md

 ### From AchievementContainer to Child Components

-The AchievementContainer component also maps over achievement data and passes individual achievement data to AchievementCard components:
+The AchievementContainer component also maps over achievement data and passes individual achievement data to individual AchievementCard components:

 ```jsx
 filteredAchievements.map((achievement) => (
   <AchievementCard achievement={achievement} key={achievement.id} />
 ))
 ```
+Here we see achievement data being passed to the AchievementCard component in the form of a prop.

+Essentially the data flow relies heavily on props, it's a simple and effective way to pass data between components and establish connection between different parts of the application.
+To me, it's a bit similar to the way we used to pass data between different classes in Java, but it feels more flexible (but maybe that's just me).

 ---